aselshall/eds/HW/final_project.md

 - 10% Project Abstract : Outline of the proposed research question or problem, methodology, and expected outcomes
 - 10% Interim Report : Progress report detailing the work done so far, preliminary results, and any challenges encountered
 - 20% Project Presentation : Presentation of your project findings to the class
-- 10% Peer-Assessment : Evaluation of your contribution and your team members' contributions to the project
+- 10% Peer-Assessment : Evaluation of your contribution and your team members' contributions to the project (for group projects only)
 - 60% Final Report : Comprehensive report detailing your methodology, analysis, results, and conclusions

 Note: For groups of two or three students, a peer-assessment rubric will be provided to evaluate the contribution of each member.